christopherkenny/ctk-article/README.md

 quarto typst fonts
 ```

+If no font by the name "Spectral" is found, it falls back to Crimson Text.
+This can be installed from [Google Fonts](https://fonts.google.com/specimen/Crimson+Text).

-If no font by the names "Crimson Text" or "Crimson" is found, the template falls back to Linux Libertine.
+If no font by the names "Spectral", "Crimson Text", or "Crimson" is found, the template falls back to Linux Libertine.

-This font is chosen to look like [Cory McCartan's cmc-article](https://github.com/corymccartan/cmc-article) which uses Cochineal.
+This backup font of Crimson Text is chosen to look like [Cory McCartan's cmc-article](https://github.com/corymccartan/cmc-article) which uses Cochineal.

 ### Running Headers

 Running titles and authors alternate on the left and right of the header.
 The title is placed on the right-hand side of odd pages and the author on the left-hand side of even pages.
 Nothing is added to the header on the first page of the document.